phivision/point-cloud-simulator/README.md

 # PhiVision LiDAR Simulator

-This simualtor is designed by Fanghao Yang
+This simulator is designed by Fanghao Yang, Phi Vision Inc. 2020